-Not many minutes afterwards I was overtaken by Alderman Powell, riding in great haste.
-I asked what it meant, and told him he must not proceed, exe pt at his peril.
-He kept on, I followed and fired over my horse's head, but missed him.
-He slackened his pace till his horse was beside mine, and while I was expostulating with him, he suddenly clapt a pistol quite close to my right breast, but the priming flashed in the pan. and thus I was saved from instant death.
-At this moment McDonald rode back seemingly in great affright, and Powell escaped from me by the side bar, and by a circuitous route reached Toronto.
-McDonald appeared unable to explain, I therefore sent him back the second time. and being now alone judged it most prudent to return to Montgomery's on my way to which I encountered the murdered remains of the brave and generous Capt.
+therefore sent him back the second time, and being now alone judged it most prudent to return to Montgomery's, on my way to which I encountered the murdered remains of the brave and generous Capt.
 Anthony Anderson, the victim of Powell's baseness.
 His body lay stretched in the road, but life was extinct.
-The manner of his death was as follows :- Sheppard and Auderson were accompanying Powell and McDonald on their way to the guard room at Montgomery's, when Powell was observed to slacken his horse's pace a little-by this means he got behind Anderson, and taking a pistol from his pocket, shot him through the back of his neck, so that he fell and died instantly.[†] Sheppaid's horse stumbled at the moment, Powell rode off and McDonald followed.
-Whether Powell is or is not a murderer, let the candid reader say.
-I give the facts.
-[On arriving at Montgomery's, I was told by the guard that Colonel Moodie of the army had attempted to pass the barrier, that they had told him what guard they were, that he had persisted and fired a pistol at them, ou which one of the men levelled his rifle and shot him.
-He died in an hour or two after.
+The manner of his death was as follows:-Sheppard and Anderson were accompanying Powell and McDonald on their way to the guard-room at Montgomery's, when Powell was observed to slacken his horse's pace a little-by this means he got behind Anderson, and taking a pistol from his pocket, shot him through the back of his neck, so that he fell and died instantly.19 Sheppard's horse stumbled at the moment, Powell rode off and McDonald ollowed.
+Powell is or is not a murderer, let the andid reader say.
+I give the facts.20 On arriving at Montgomery's, I was told by the guard that Colonel Moodie of the amy had attempted to pass the barrier, that they had told him that guard they were, that he had persisted and fired a pistol #t them, on which one of the men levelled his rifle and shot him He died in an hour or two after.
 I find it stated in many of the papers that I killed Colonel Moodie, although at the time of his death I was several miles distant, as those then present well know.
-But I fully approved of the conduct of those who shot him.
+I fully approved of the conduct of those who shot him.